 Who Reads Innovation Abstracts?

-- Innovation Abstracts are original thought pieces and do not have to include citations in the text nor a reference or bibliographic section at their conclusion.
+- Innovation Abstracts are original thought pieces and do not have to include citations in the text or a reference or bibliographic section.

-- Think about how each sentence is functioning in your paragraphs, and whether your paragraphs have sufficient informational sentences to make their points.
+- Think about how each sentence within your paragraphs is functioning and whether your paragraphs have sufficient information to make the intended points.

 - Body sentences develop the topic of the paragraph.
 These sentences are descriptive and enumerate points for readers to give them a sense of your paper’s bigger picture.